Brunas/meteo_lt/README.md

 Implementation has been done using Home Assistant version **2024.7.3**.
 Older versions could work too as long as the new Weather entity forecast types exist.
 Integration does **not** create Forecast Attributes.

+>**NOTE:** At the moment of writing this - api.meteo.lt data renewal happens every 3 hours.

 ## Installation through HACS (Recommended Method)

-This Integration is part of the default HACS store.
-Search for *Meteo.lt* under Integrations and install from there.
+This Integration is *not* yet a part of the default HACS store.
+Add it as *Custom Repository*, download it and *Meteo.lt* can be found under Integrations.
+Install it from there.
 After the installation of the files, you must restart Home Assistant, or else you will not be able to add *Meteo.lt* from the Integration Page.

 If you are not familiar with HACS, or haven't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
 Even though you can install the Integration manually, I would recommend using HACS, as you would always be reminded when a new release is published.